Mobiilishakki/Mobiilishakki/Documentation/future_features.md

 # Features to be implemented & ideas for future

 * Functionality for handling unique game instances for different players
+* Validation for moves
+    * Not saving illegal moves
+    * Warning player of illegal moves
 * User can train the model for new boards & pieces from the app.
 * User can also play against computers and other players through some internet chess engine/service
     * Stockfish is GPL and thus out of scope -> research & consider other options